ufclas/syllabus-manager/README.md

 ### External Data

 ### User Roles
+The default administrator role has access to all settings.

+#### Syllabus Administrator
+- Can view/edit courses and upload documents.
+- Can view/edit all instructors, departments, semesters, and program levels
+- Can import or update courses

+#### Syllabus Department Admin
-- __Course Administrator__ - Can view/edit all courses and change settings for any department.
+- Can view/edit courses and upload documents.
-- __Department Administrator__ - User role that gives access only to the user's department.

 ### Documents